 Planning a writing unit of work can be quite overwhelming, particularly as a beginning teacher.
-I hope that the tips below will help you to create engaging, effective units of work for your early learners!
+I'm here to help you create engaging, effective lesson plans and narrative writing units for your young writers.
+These tips will be most appropriate for Kindergarten students or Grade 1/2 students, but could also be adapted for older children too!

 For example, in our Kindergarten Narratives unit, the end goal is for most students to be able to write a simple story.
-I also think about how I will differentiate that end goal- for some students who require additional support, their goal might be to write a sentence about an imaginary character or setting.
-For students who require extension, their goal may be to use more advanced descriptive language (e.g. adventurous adjectives or similes) or to write a more detailed story (e.g. include details about a character’s inside and outside traits, or more than one problem).
+I also think about how I will differentiate that end goal.
+For students who require additional support, their goal might be to write a sentence about an imaginary character or setting.
+For students who require extension, their goal may be to use more advanced descriptive language (e.g. adventurous adjectives or similes) or to write a more detailed story (e.g. include details about a character's inside and outside traits, or more than one problem or single event).

 As with anything we teach, it is so important that students understand the WHY of what they’re learning.
 What is the point?
 Why are they learning it?
 If they understand this, they will be much more motivated and on board with learning it!